 - Success stories in using “Design for X” (e.g., recycling, reuse, manufacture, etc.) strategies and methodologies in product design, development and demonstration that minimize life cycle and systems-level impacts

 - Developing products that reduce waste, energy, emissions, etc. during the use phase

-- Chemistry Education: Development of curricula and curricular materials to infuse systems thinking, green and sustainable chemistry throughout education (i.e., circular economy, systems thinking, LCA, function-based backward design, etc.)
+- Chemistry Education: Development of curricula and curricular materials to infuse systems thinking, green and sustainable chemistry throughout education (i.e., closed loop economy, systems thinking, LCA, function-based backward design, etc.)

-- Chemicals, chemistries, and processes to enable a more sustainable, circular economy and that lead to significant reductions in systems-level and life cycle impacts
+- Chemicals, chemistries, and processes to enable a more sustainable, closed loop economy and that lead to significant reductions in systems-level and life cycle impacts

 - Sustainable chemistry and engineering manufacturing of:

 - the built environment (e.g., homes, offices, manufacturing, etc.)

 - materials assembly (i.e., automotive, aerospace, etc.)